 Abandoned Vehicles in Rural Areas

 Whenever you find a suspicious vehicle in your neighbourhood report it to the police.
-All that is required is the licence plate number or failing that the vehicle identification number, where it is and how long it has been there.
+All that is required is the licence plate number or failing that the vehicle identification number, where the vehicle is and how long it has been there.
 Of course, if you can provide more information I am sure that it will be welcomed as well.
 Many stolen vehicles are recovered in this fashion.

 When the vehicle has been left on your rural property for more than 72 hours the Motor Vehicle Act deems that the owner has given you permission to tow the vehicle and have it stored.
 When you act in this capacity as the owner's agent you have a lien under the Warehouse Lien Act against the vehicle for expenses advanced or incurred.
-It would be wise to inform police of your actions to prevent any misunderstanding and many towing companies will refuse to move the vehicle until you have done so.

-If the vehicle has been left on a highway for more than 72 hours the Minister of Transportation may choose to remove it and the person responsible for abandoning it may be required to pay the expense of removal.
+If the vehicle has been left on a highway for more than 72 hours the Minister of Transportation and Infrastructure (MOTI) may choose to remove it and the person responsible for abandoning it may be required to pay the expense of removal.
 In the absence of proof to the contrary, the registered owner of the vehicle is considered to be the person who abandoned it.
 This is another excellent reason for properly documenting the sale of your vehicle.

 Both the Motor Vehicle Act and the Transportation Act give the minister and the police the authority to immediately remove a vehicle from the highway if it will interfere with or cause inconvenience to other highway users.

 The MOTI has published a 6 page guide stating the protocol to be followed for the removal of abandoned vehicles.
 Although it refers to the Highway Scenic Improvement Act which was repealed on December 31, 2004, it still identifies the responsibilities of the MOTI, the RCMP and the road maintenance contractor.